CleverCloud/documentation/static/partials/language-specific-deploy/go.md

 * It listens on port `8080`
 * You follow our build/run instructions

 In most cases you won't need to change anything to your application, except host/port and some configuration variables.

+### Complementary runtime
+If you need a runtime environment such as Node.js or tools to build a frontend for example, some are available in our Go instances.
+You can use them through scripts launched by [deployments hooks](/doc/develop/build-hooks/) and [Environment variables](/doc/reference/reference-environment-variables/) sometimes allow you to configure them.
+So if you need a specific version of Node.js, set `CC_NODE_VERSION` (it could be `node` (latest), `lts/*`, `20` or `21.5.0`).

 ### Modern Go project structure
 There are multiple ways to build/run a Go application, and this has evolved over the years.
 In its modern form a Go project can be a: